kirmedvedev/medvedev-lab/index.md

 # Welcome to Medvedev Lab

-Medvedev Lab will open in August 2025 in the [Department of Computer Science](https://www.cs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).
+Medvedev Lab has opened doors in August 2025 in the [Department of Computer Science](https://www.cs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).

 ## Highlights